Zer0o0/intergap.githb.io/docs/_posts/2023-02-23-hicpipline.md

 1. Sequence alignment
 1.1 Filtering of abnormal alignments
 **normal**:  each read in a read pair will align to a single site in the genome.
 **chimeric**: at least one of the two reads comprises multiple subsequences, each of which align to different parts of the genome.
 For instance, the first 50 base pairs might map perfectly to one position, whereas the next 50 map perfectly to a second position several megabases away.
-Chimeric read pairs are classified as **"unambiguous"** or **"ambiguous"**.
+Chimeric read pairs are classified as **"unambiguous"** or **"ambiguous"**, ambiguous chimeric reads are not included in Hi-C maps.
 **unalignable**: they have at least one end that cannot be successfully aligned.
 1.2 Filtering of duplicates
 1.3 Filtering of low-quality alignments